zenodallavalle/hetzner-letsencrypt-wildcard-auto-renew/README.md

 ## Configuration

 The script is using Hetzner DNS API, so only thing you should provide is token (assign it to `HETZNER_TOKEN` environment variable).
 You can generate new token at https://dns.hetzner.com/settings/api-token
 To function correctly set `HETZNER_TOKEN` environment variable.
+Alternatively you can create a `.env` file in main directory that contains HETZNER_TOKEN=xxxx.
+Python-dotenv module will make sure entries in `.env` file are loaded when the script is executed, before importing hetzner.py, that would cause an AssertionError to be raised.

 ## Usage